 What is the AAA diamond rating system?

 This is simliar to the hotel five star rating system, except the American Automobile Association uses diamonds instead.
 They also have a simliar five diamond rating system for restaurants.

 ♦♦ Affordable, with modestly enhanced facilities, decor and amenities.

 ♦♦♦ Distinguished, multifaceted with enhanced physical attributes, amenities and guest comforts.

 ♦♦♦♦ Refined, stylish with upscale physical attributes, extensive amenities and a high degree of hospitality, service and attention to detail.

 ♦♦♦♦♦ Ultimate luxury, sophistication and comfort with extraordinary physical attributes, meticulous personalized service, extensive amenities and impeccable standards of excellence.

-Latest in Hotels and lodging
+Latest in Lodging

 Aptly named as “Colorado’s last great ski town” and “Colorado’s wildflower capital,” Crested Butte is a…